Yonisen/WarThunder_Yellow_Mark_Rangefinder/README.md

 ### Additionally
 I wrote another program<br>
 <b>Bomb</b> ballistic calculator with <b>point of impact</b> overlay (not free of course)<br>
-It is very cool, details on discord: Yonisen#3035
+It is very cool, details on discord: `yonisen`